laurenmichell/verge-hackweek-drones/README.md

 ### 2. Publish spreadsheet.

 For tabletop/handlebars to access data from the spreadsheet, it needs to be publishing to the web.
 To make the sheet public, go to `File > Publish to the web > All sheets > Start publishing`.
+It will give you a URL that looks something like this: https://docs.google.com/spreadsheet/pub?key=0Audl93NY80BvdDNUdWJtWUJOb2FNVmFXSEo4eVJOVWc&output=html.

 Copy the link to the published data, which you will use in `index.html`, `html.hml` and `plaintext.html` in the next step.